SAP-samples/abap-cheat-sheets/02_Structures.md

     WHERE carrid = 'LH'
     INTO @DATA(ls_fli2).
 ```
 **Reading a line from a database table into a structure that has a different type**.
+Components in the structure having identical names are filled.
 ``` abap
 SELECT SINGLE FROM zdemo_abap_fli
     FIELDS *